tmathmeyer/Slip-Lang/readme.md

              (5 -> "five")) 6)   -> null
 ````
 ###Defining symbols
-Definitions are done through the use of the `(#def name val)` command.
+Definitions are done through the use of the `(#def name val)` function.
 When executing Slip on a file, definitions will be processed before other commands.
 Mutial Recursion still needs to be worked out a bit better.
 There is also syntactic suger provided with sandard builtin macros that allows functions to be defined such as:
 ````
 (#def double (x) (+ x x))
 (#def begin (x y) y)